TaitoUnited/taito-cli/docs/plugins.md

 - `taito db *`: Manage database with Taito CLI commands.
 - `taito env apply`: Create a database and database users (if not managed with terraform)
-- `taito env rotate`: Set new database user passwords (if not managed with terraform)
 - `taito env destroy`: Delete a database and database users (if not managed with terraform)
+- `taito secret rotate`: Set new database user passwords (if not managed with terraform)

 Plugins: